bravely-typed/ldjam51/README.md

 This game was created over 3 days for Ludum Dare 51, with the theme "Every ten seconds..."

+This game was made in Unreal Engine 4.
+This repository contains the C++ source code, but not any assets or Blueprints.

 ## Story and gameplay

 A cat named Bellhop is the manager for a hotel for other cats.
 The hotel is very successful, but